divnix/std/ARCHITECTURE.md

 What is being integrated are the end-to-end automatable sections of the SDLC.
 For these we curate a collection of functionality, tools and best practices.

-An SDLCs _efficiency_ on the is characterized by two things.
+An SDLCs _efficiency_ is characterized by two things.

 Firstly, by adequate _lead time_ which is the amount of time it takes to set up an initial version of the software delivery pipeline.
 It needs to be _adequate_ rather than _just fast_, as it takes place in the context of a team.
 Rather than for speed, they need optimization for success.
 For example, a process needs to be documented & explained and your team needs to be trained on it.
 Standard encourages incremental adoption in order to leave enough space for these paramount activities.
-If you're in a hurry and your team is onboard, though, you still can jumpstart the implementation.
+If you're in a hurry and your team is onboard, though, you still can jumpstart its adoption.

 Secondly, efficient SDLCs are characterized by short _cycle times_ which is the amount of time it takes for a designed feature to be shipped to production.
 Along this journey, we encounter our scope (more on it below):